IdGlow: Dynamic Identity Modulation for Multi-Subject Generation: Experiments

 We compare with five methods: FastComposer~\cite{xiao2023fastcomposer}, nano banana pro, Qwen-Image-Edit-2511~\cite{wu2025qwenimage} (our base model), HunyuanImage~\cite{cao2025hunyuanimage}, and Seedream~\cite{gao2025seedream}.
 For fair evaluation, all baseline models, including FastComposer, are executed using their official pre-trained weights and recommended default inference configurations without heuristic post-processing.

-\textbf{Note on Single-Subject Adapters.} We exclude region-based extensions of single-subject methods (\eg, InstantID~\cite{wang2024instantid} with spatial masking) from quantitative benchmarking.
-Such compositing pipelines enforce rigid spatial isolation that is theoretically incompatible with our evaluation tasks: for Task~2, these methods are \emph{architecturally incapable} of structural age transformation---being designed to preserve, not transform, facial geometry, they inevitably override child-like anatomical proportions with adult facial features, making the task definition itself unsatisfiable; for Task~1, they require manual mask engineering and produce incoherent cross-region lighting.
-Including such inapplicable paradigms would yield semantically invalid results that offer no meaningful comparison to end-to-end generative methods.
+\textbf{Note on Single-Subject Adapters.} We exclude region-based single-subject methods (\eg, InstantID~\cite{wang2024instantid} with spatial masking), as they are architecturally incapable of structural age transformation in Task~2 and require manual mask engineering for Task~1, making comparison semantically invalid.